Grain bowl with serving spoons in it

 4

-This Greek-inspired grain bowl is the perfect healthy lunch for a busy day.
-If you remember, Jennifer Aniston’s famous salad went viral not too long ago.
+If you remember, Jennifer Aniston’s Salad went viral not too long ago.
 I even made my own spin on it.
-However, after it went viral, we heard from Jenn herself that this was not something she ate every day as people thought.
+However, after it went viral, we heard from Jenn herself that this was not something she ate every day like people thought.
 So we thought we’d take a stab at what she potentially would’ve eaten instead, a Greek-inspired bowl for her Greek roots.

 • Quick: This grain bowl will only take you 10 minutes to make.
 That’s it!